Commission on Judicial Conduct and Ethics

 (Name of Judge)

-(b) The notice shall specify in ordinary and concise language the nature of the allegations made against the judge, shall include the names of the adjudicatory panel members, and shall advise the judge of the right to file a written, verified answer to the allegations made against the judge within 20 days after service of the notice upon the judge.
+(b) The notice shall specify in ordinary and concise language the nature of the allegations made against the judge, shall identify the nature of costs and fees that may be assessed; include the names of the adjudicatory panel members; and advise the judge of the right to file a written, verified answer to the allegations made against the judge within 20 days after service of the notice upon the judge.
 Disciplinary counsel has an obligation to timely supplement the allegations made against the judge contained in the notice as discovery and additional information becomes available.

 (c) The judge shall file a written, verified answer to the notice of commencement of formal proceedings and to any supplemental allegations.
 Any request for recusal of a member of the adjudicatory panel shall be filed at the time of filing an answer and the grounds therefore shall be set forth in the request.
 In the event the adjudicatory panel member refuses to act upon the request for recusal, the adjudicatory panel shall determine whether the panel member should be recused.
 There shall be no voir dire examination of any members of the adjudicatory panel.

 (d) Following a hearing, the adjudicatory panel shall make findings and adjudications concerning allegations of judicial misconduct, criminal misconduct, civil misconduct and disability, and:

 (1) where none is proven by clear and convincing evidence, shall dismiss the case; or

 (2) where proven by clear and convincing evidence, shall make an adjudication and submit findings to the disciplinary panel for disposition which may include, but is not limited to, temporary discipline or interim suspension as provided in these rules, letters requiring remedial action, issuing or recommending deferred discipline agreements, or stipulated private censure.

 (e) The presiding officer of the adjudicatory panel shall have the power and responsibility to: